-Electronic WOTC questionnaire can become a seamless part of your hiring process, allowing you to avoid all administrative hassles of the program.
-Complete automation of the complex and time-consuming screening and reporting steps results in the higher certification rate and increased compliance and you pay only once actual credits are secured on your company’s behalf.
+An electronic WOTC questionnaire can become a seamless part of your hiring process, allowing you to avoid all administrative hassles of the program.
+Complete automation of the complex and time-consuming screening and reporting steps results in a higher certification rate and increased compliance and you pay only once actual credits are secured on your company’s behalf.

 Improve Your Bottom Line with Tax Savings